votchallenge/website/contents/vot2014/participation.md

 Participants of best performing trackers and <b>all</b> authors of accepted workshop papers give either poster or oral presentations at the workshop.
 The final decision will be made by the organizing committee.

-The committee will invite the winner of the challenge as <b>invited speaker</b> to the workshop.
+The committee plans to invite the winner of the challenge as <b>invited speaker</b> to the workshop.
 The winner will receive this year the first time an <b>award</b> sponsored by University of Ljubljana, Faculty of Computer and Information Science.